Atmel AT91FR40008 (ARM7) RTOS Port

 A GNU make compatible utility is also required.
 I use the UNXUTILS version.

-RTOS Port specific configuration
+RTOS port specific configuration

 Configuration items specific to this port are contained in Source/Demo/ARM7_AT91FR40008_GCC/FreeRTOSConfig.h.
 The constants defined in this file can be edited to suit your application.
 In particular - the definition configTICK_RATE_HZ is used to set the frequency of the RTOS tick.
-The supplied value of 1000Hz is useful for testing the kernel functionality but is faster than most applications require.
+The supplied value of 1000Hz is useful for testing the RTOS kernel functionality but is faster than most applications require.
 Lowering this value will improve efficiency.

-Each port #defines 'portBASE_TYPE' to equal the most efficient data type for that processor.
-This port defines portBASE_TYPE to be of type long.
+Each port #defines 'BaseType_t' to equal the most efficient data type for that processor.
+This port defines BaseType_t to be of type long.

 Note that vPortEndScheduler() has not been implemented.